Nafi-web-dev/AniRate/README.md

 # AniRate
-This Is a Website about anime
-you watch anime from this site collab with me
+This Is a Website about anime, you can watch anime from this site, collab with me